Probing cosmology and gastrophysics with fast radio bursts: Cross-correlations of dark matter haloes and cosmic dispersion measures: Preliminaries

 \subsection{Dispersion measure field}

-The DM is defined as the integral of \en{the} number density of free electrons along \en{a} line-of-sight direction and is observable from the time delay of FRB pulses as varying radio frequencies.
 In this \en{study}, we decompose the observed DM along a given line-of-sight into three components: \beq D_\mathrm{obs} = D_\mathrm{MW} + D_\mathrm{LSS} + D_\mathrm{source}, \eeq where $D_\mathrm{MW}$ represents contributions from the Milky Way, $D_\mathrm{source}$ \en{represents} contributions at the position of the FRB source of interest (basically from the host galaxy, see Subsection~\ref{subsec:D_source} for details), \en{and} $D_\mathrm{LSS}$ includes other contributions from intervening electrons between the source and observer. \en{Notably}, LSS \en{means} large-scale structures, and $D_\mathrm{LSS}$ \en{comprises} circumgalactic, intergalactic and intracluster media.
 In the following, we pay special attention to $D_\mathrm{LSS}$, which is expected to be a dominant contribution when the FRB source locates at extra-galactic distance scales.

 Considering an FRB at an angular position $\bmtheta$ on the sky and redshift $z_s$, we formally express $D_\mathrm{LSS}$ as \beq D_\mathrm{LSS}(\bmtheta, z_s) = \int_0^{\chi_s}\!\mathrm{d}\chi~ n_\mathrm{e}(\chi\bmtheta, \chi)\,(1+z(\chi)), \eeq where $\chi_s = \chi(z_s)$, and $n_\mathrm{e}(\bx)$ is the comoving number density of free electrons.
 The average number density of free electrons in intergalactic media is given by \citep{2014ApJ...783L..35D} \beq \bar{n}_\mathrm{e}(z) = \frac{\bar{\rho}_\mathrm{b}}{\mu_\mathrm{e} m_\mathrm{p}}\, f_\mathrm{e}(z), \eeq where $\bar{\rho}_\mathrm{b}$ is the cosmological baryon density in comoving units, $m_\mathrm{p}$ is the proton mass, $\mu_\mathrm{e} = (X_\mathrm{p} + Y_\mathrm{p}/2)^{-1}$ is the mean molecular weight of electrons, $X_\mathrm{p}$ and $Y_\mathrm{p}$ represent the primordial mass fractions of hydrogen and helium, respectively. \en{In} this \en{article}, we set $X_\mathrm{p} = 1-Y_\mathrm{p} = 0.76$.
 In Eq.~(\ref{eq:mean_ne}), we introduce $f_\mathrm{e}(z)$, which describes the fraction of free electrons in the cosmic electron number density and depends on redshift due to reionisation.
 At a redshift $z_s$, $D_\mathrm{LSS}$ is \en{expressed as follows:} \beqa D_\mathrm{LSS}(\bmtheta, z_s) \!\!\!\!&=&\!\!\!\! \int_0^{\chi_s}\!\mathrm{d}\chi~ W_\mathrm{e}(\chi)\, \left[1+\delta_\mathrm{e}(\chi\bmtheta, \chi)\right], \\ W_\mathrm{e}(\chi) \!\!\!\!&\equiv&\!\!\!\! \frac{\bar{\rho}_\mathrm{b}}{\mu_\mathrm{e} m_\mathrm{p}}\, f_\mathrm{e}(z(\chi))\, \left(1+z(\chi)\right), \eeqa where $\delta_\mathrm{e}$ is the 3D number density fluctuation field of free electrons.
 Eqs.~(\ref{eq:D_LSS_singlez}) and (\ref{eq:W_e}) show that $D_\mathrm{LSS}$ scales with $\Omega_\mathrm{b}h$ where $\Omega_\mathrm{b}$ is the dimensionless baryon density because $\bar{\rho}_\mathrm{b}$ varies with $\Omega_\mathrm{b}h^2$ and the integration in Eq.~(\ref{eq:D_LSS_singlez}) gives an additional scaling of $h^{-1}$.